Analysis of learning a flow-based generative model from limited sample complexity: generative process

-\end{result} A heuristic derivation of Result \ref{res:stats} is provided in Appendix \ref{App:stats}.
 Taking a closer look at \eqref{eq:Xt_compo}, it might seem at first from equations \eqref{eq:Xt_compo} that there is a singularity for $t=1$ since $\alpha(1)=0$ in the denominator.
 Remark however that both $1-\beta(t)\hat{c}_t$ \eqref{eq:learnt_c} and $m_t$ \eqref{eq:w_components} are actually proportional to $\alpha(t)^2$, and therefore \eqref{eq:Xt_compo} is in fact also well defined for $t=1$.
 In practice, the numerical implementation of a generative flow like \eqref{eq:empirical_ODE} often involves a discretization thereof, given a discretization scheme $\{t_k\}_{k=0}^N$ of $[0,1]$, where $t_0=0$ and $t_N=1$:\looseness=-1

 The evolution of the summary statistics introduced in Result \ref{res:stats} can be rephrased in more actionable form to track the discretized flow \eqref{eq:discrete_ODE}.

 \begin{remark} (\textbf{Summary statistics for the discrete flow}) Let $\{\boldsymbol{X}_{t_k}\}_{k=0}^N$ be a solution of the discretized learnt flow \eqref{eq:empirical_ODE}, for an arbitrary discretization scheme $\{t_k\}_{k=0}^N$ of $[0,1]$, where $t_0=0$ and $t_N=1$, with initial condition $\boldsymbol{X}_{t_0}\sim\rho_0$.
 The summary statistics introduced in Result \ref{res:stats} are then equal to the solutions of the recursions